Formulaically Anticipated Quandaries…

 If you desire a specific stateroom number, we recommend you include two or three additional options that would work for you, in the event we can’t accommodate your first request.

 If you’d like to be next to or near another specific booking (such as another family member or friend), the best strategy is to talk to them prior to booking and choose the exact same stateroom class.
 As in: L cabins are definitely next door to other L staterooms, and VD cabins are definitely next door to other VD staterooms.

 If both parties don’t wish to book the exact same stateroom class, we suggest you check the Nieuw Amsterdam deck plan together before choosing your cabin type.
-Example: if one party wants an Ocean-view stateroom and one party a Verandah stateroom, then your best bet is an H, HH, or G cabin and a VA, VB, or VF stateroom because all of those cabin types can be found on deck 4 relatively nearby each other.
+Example: if one party wants an Ocean-view stateroom and one party a Verandah stateroom, then your best bet is an H, HH, or G stateroom and a VA, VB, or VF stateroom respectively, because all of those cabin types can be found on deck 4 relatively near each other.

 There are various reasons that we might not be able to fulfill your cabin requests, including: